mwikstrom/paramodel/README.md

 ----

+- TODO: Split store impl into functions

+- TODO: Use LRU cache for PII keys.
+Delete from cache when committing a shredded scope.

+- TODO: Validate model:
+  Dependencies must exist AND not cause loop.
+  Dependency of a materialized view cannot be disclosing.
+  Events for mutators must exist.
+  Mapping keys must be equal.

 - TODO: Memory driver continuation tokens must be improved (can't just skip over stuff)

 - TODO: Add store.views() for iterating over all views